 Seen here with temporary jigs setting the shape of the keel.

-Thanks to Star
+Thanks to Star for much collaboration.

 Thanks to Roland Chen for much advice about local conditions.

 Thanks to Don Montague and Stephanie Simpson for hospitality and encouragement!